How many times do you make decisions throughout the day? What should I wear today? What perfume should I put on? What am I going to have for lunch?

 Consumer behavior is often influenced by different factors.
 Marketers should study consumer purchase patterns and figure out buyer trends.

-In most cases, brands influence consumer behavior only with the things they can control; like how IKEA seems to compel you to spend more than what you intended to every time you walk into the store.
+In most cases, brands influence consumer behavior only with the things they can control; think about how IKEA seems to compel you to spend more than what you intended to every time you walk into the store.

 So what are the factors that influence consumers to say yes?
 There are three categories of factors that influence consumer behavior:

-1. Personal factors: an individual’s interests and opinions that can be influenced by demographics (age, gender, culture, etc.).
+- Personal factors: an individual’s interests and opinions can be influenced by demographics (age, gender, culture, etc.).

-3. Social factors: family, friends, education level, social media, income, they all influence consumers’ behavior.
+- Social factors: family, friends, education level, social media, income, all influence consumers’ behavior.

 Types of consumer behavior